SurferAdmin/freqstart/README.md

 * Improved check for nginx if is not installed.
 * Fixed login data creation in FreqUI routine when no entries were made.
 * Fixed scriptlock and cleanup routine.
+* Added routine to check for root and suggest creating a user interactively incl. file transfer.
+* Added routine to add current user to docker group.
+* Fixed Nginx/FreqUI routing error (502).

 `v0.1.5`
 * Added docker network policy to proxy project files and bot files (Workaround to use multiple docker project files).